 Here, you should see the list of saved Wi-Fi networks.
-The networks on the top of the list have a higher priority than the ones at the bottom.
-You can drag networks into the order you want to connect to.
-Click OK after you are done.
+The networks at the top of the list have a higher priority than those at the bottom.
+You can drag networks into the order you want.
+Click OK when you are done.

-Now, your preferences should be saved and then synced seamlessly with your iPhone.
-If you have trouble syncing them with your iPhone, verify that you’re signed in with the same Apple ID on both devices.
+Now, your preferences should save and then sync seamlessly with your iPhone.
+If you have trouble syncing them with your iPhone, make sure you’re signed in with the same Apple ID on both devices.
 If that doesn’t work, try restarting them both.
 Also, make sure your iCloud space isn’t full.

-While this method isn’t difficult per se, its dependence on having a Mac makes it a little inconvenient.
+While this method isn’t really difficult, its dependence on having a Mac makes it a little inconvenient.
 There’s no denying that the Mac and iPhone work great together , but it leaves out iPhone owners who prefer using Windows.
-Hopefully, Apple adds a way to change Wi-Fi network priority directly on the iPhone.
+Hopefully, Apple adds a way to change Wi-Fi network priority directly on the iPhone soon.

 Prioritize Wi-Fi Networks for Consistent Connectivity

-Prior to setting my preferred Wi-Fi networks, my Android device would stay connected to a Wi-Fi network until the last bit of the signal died off.
-It wouldn’t connect to another available Wi-Fi network, even though other networks had a stronger network.
+Prior to setting my preferred Wi-Fi networks, my Android device would stay connected to a single Wi-Fi network until the last bar of its signal died.
+It wouldn’t connect to a Wi-Fi network with better strength automatically, even though other options were in range.